 In this section, we describe properties of optimal mechanisms.
 Section 4.1 specializes the discussion to the particularly tractable symmetric case, describing the mechanism and its properties in detail.
-In Section 4.2, we return to the general case and characterize the random ordering of agents used in the optimal dynamic mechanism.
+In Section 4.2, we return to the general case and characterize the optimal random ordering of agents.
 Finally, Section 4.3 gives some comparative statics.